-Mary Coffey is an Adjunct Associate Professor in the Disciplne of Radiation Therapy and previous Head of Discipline.
-She was a member of the ROSIS founder group and is currently chair of the Radiation Oncology Safety Committee of ESTRO.
+Mary Coffey is an Adjunct Associate Professor in the Discipline of Radiation Therapy and previous Head of Discipline.
+She was a member of the ROSIS founder group and is currently chair of ROSEIS and the past-Chair of the Radiation Oncology Safety and Quality Committee of ESTRO.

 ESTRO, the European SocieTy for Radiotherapy & Oncology, is a non-profit and scientific organisation that fosters the role of Radiation Oncology in order to improve patients’ care in the multimodality treatment of cancer.